Peugeot 508

-The Peugeot 508 is a mid-size/large family car produced by the French automaker Peugeot, and followed by the 508 SW, an estate version, in 2011.
+The Peugeot 508 is a mid-size/large family car produced by the French automaker Peugeot since 2010, and followed by the 508 SW, an estate version, in 2011.
+Since 2012, the 508 has been the flagship model by Peugeot, slotted above the 208 and 308 in size.

-Production of the 508 began in 2010 as an indirect replacement for the 407 and 607, for which no direct replacement was scheduled.
+The 508 serves as the successor to both the 407 and 607 model lines, replacing both vehicles under a single nameplate for which no direct replacement was scheduled.
 It shares its platform and most engine options with the second generation Citroën C5: the two cars are produced alongside one another at the company's Rennes Plant, and in Wuhan, China, for sales inside China.

-At the end of 2015, Peugeot launched the new generation of 508, 508 SW and RXH.
-The front of the car was redesigned and full LED headlights became available.
-New engines were also launched, and front-wheel drive introduced for the RXH.
-The Peugeot 508 has received several international awards including Car of the Year 2011 in Spain (awarded 2012), Next Green Car, and Best Large Family Car 2011.
-Citations commented on the car "being spacious and well equipped" and that it "represented excellent build quality and has the best fuel economy in its class" (Peugeot 508 1.6 e HDi 109g CO2/km) or also Auto Zeitung Best Imported Family Car 2011 (readers' votes).

-The Peugeot 508 was given a facelift in 2015, with the introduction of a vertical grille with the Peugeot lion in the centre.
-The new second-generation Peugeot 508 won the "Most Beautiful Car of The Year 2018" award at the International Automobile Festival, where the Peugeot E-Legend also won "The Most Beautiful Concept Car of The Year".

-First generation (W23; 2010)
+First generation (W23; 2011)

 Overview

 The 508 saloon is 4.79 m long, while the 508 SW (estate) is 4.81 m long.
 Compared to the Peugeot 407, the 508 has a shorter front overhang and a longer rear passenger compartment.

 After a few initial leaked spyshots, the first definitive details and images leaked to the web on 12 July 2010.
 Peugeot released additional information on 6 September 2010.
 The 508 was officially launched at the 2010 Paris Motor Show.
 PSA Peugeot Citroën build the 508 in China in partnership with Dongfeng Motor.
 It was launched there on 10 August 2011.

 It was reported in 2011 that Peugeot expected China to be the largest market for the car, at almost twice that of France.
 If predictions were correct, it would be the first time that the company sold more units in any country other than France for any model that is available in Europe.

+The Peugeot 508 was given a facelift in 2015, with the introduction of a vertical grille with the Peugeot lion in the centre.
+The front of the car was redesigned and full LED headlights became available.
+New engines were also launched, and front-wheel drive introduced for the RXH.
+The Peugeot 508 has received several international awards including Car of the Year 2011 in Spain (awarded 2012), Next Green Car, and Best Large Family Car 2011.
+Citations commented on the car "being spacious and well equipped" and that it "represented excellent build quality and has the best fuel economy in its class" (Peugeot 508 1.6 e HDi 109g CO2/km) or also Auto Zeitung Best Imported Family Car 2011 (readers' votes).